camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 An error must define an `errorCode` (e.g. `InvalidCreditCard`).
 The `errorCode` is a `string` used to match a thrown error to the error catch events.

+For throwing error events, it is possible to define the `errorCode` as an `expression`.
+When the event is reached, the expression is evaluated.
+An error with the result of this expression is thrown.
+If no expression is used the statically defined `errorCode` is used.

+For error catch events, the `errorCode` can be a static value or it can be left empty.
+An expression can't be used.
+A catch event with an empty `errorCode` will catch **all** thrown errors.

 ## Throwing the error

 An error can be thrown within the process using an error **end event**.